betrybe/pytest-evaluator-action/README.md

 # Pytest Evaluator Action

-This action run Pytest on project and build a evaluation `.json` as result
+This action run Pytest over project and build a evaluation `.json` as result

 ### Install dependencies